 - ½ Medium-Sized Stem of Aloe Vera

 If you combine this juice with cooked jewel-sized sweet potatoes and butternut squash, I bet you’ll be full, and your digestive tract will calm down and love you for it.
 A little tip: If you’re having a Crohn’s disease flare-up, eat slowly and chew your food completely.

-So, I’m going to let you in on a little secret.
+I’m going to let you in on a little secret.
 When I started researching cantaloupes, some conflicting articles really confused me.
 Here’s why: the cantaloupes you’ve been eating most of your life?
 You know, the ones you buy at the grocery store and eat in “fruit plates”?
-They’re actually muskmelons (aka Persian melons), and are closely related to honeydew melons and watermelons.
+They’re actually muskmelons (aka Persian melons) and are closely related to honeydew melons and watermelons.

 “True cantaloupes” are enjoyed throughout the Mediterranean especially.
 In fact, the cantaloupe gets its name from a town near Rome, Cantaloupo (of course)!
 But, here in the U.S., muskmelons are the most common.